0joksa0/nodeChess/README.md

 The Chess Game project has the following structure:

+- `app.js`: The main server file responsible for managing requests.
-- `app.js`: The main server file responsible for managing game state, enforcing rules, and handling communication with clients.
+- `ws-server.js`: The main server file responsible for managing game state, enforcing rules, and handling communication with clients
 - `public/`: Contains the client-side JavaScript, CSS, and HTML files for the user interface.
 - `src/`: Includes additional server-side logic and utilities for the game.
 - `models/`: Holds the database-related files, such as models and connection configurations.

-## User Statistics
+## User Statistics (Future Enhancement)

 The game utilizes a MongoDB database for user account management.
 You can leverage this database to store and track user statistics.
 By extending the existing database models, you can add fields for statistics such as the number of games played, wins, losses, and draw ratios.
 Storing this information will allow you to retrieve and display user statistics within the game interface.